ASSAULT & BATTERY

 If you have been charged with assault or battery, you need the assistance of an attorney right away.
 You do not need to talk to the police about the charges until you have talked to your lawyer.
 Our firm is ready and able to help.

 Aggressive Representation From Experienced Defense Attorneys

-At Eisenmenger, Robinson, Blaue & Peters, P.A., in Brevard County, we are not just lawyers; we are seasoned trial attorneys who have taken countless criminal cases all the way to jury verdict.
+At Eisenmenger, Robinson, & Peters, P.A., in Brevard County, we are not just lawyers; we are seasoned trial attorneys who have taken countless criminal cases all the way to jury verdicts.
 Every case that comes into our office is fully briefed for trial.
 A jury trial is not our last resort — it is our first choice.